jcourtois/cruby-pres/techniques/open_classes.md

 !SLIDE bullets incremental

-# Look before you land!
+# look before you land!

 - Say you want to define *foo* in *obj*
 - Ruby has a bunch of great methods like object#respond_to?, module#instance_methods, and module#private_instance_methods.